gaultier/blog/sha.md

 Now that's what I'm talking about.
 Around a 10x speed-up compared to the basic SSE implementation!
 And now we are running under a second.

-What about a release build (without Asan), for comparison?
+What about a release build (without Address Sanitizer), for comparison?

 This is non SIMD version with `-O2 -march=native`, using auto-vectorization: